danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 There are professions where the ability to think quickly on your feet in response to surprises is useful.
 For example courtroom lawyer, standup comic, improv actor, combat pilot, emergency room doctor.
 But I don't think software engineering generally fits into this list.

 Occasionally, quick thinking is required of software engineers, such as when resolving a production outage or a bug that's blocking some a feature from functioning correctly.
 However, if companies qualify candidates primarily based on this ability, it gives the impression that the company regularly faces these emergencies, which might not be the intended message.

-Furthermore, if a company does frequently experience production emergencies, hiring the fastest coder may not address the root cause of these issues.
+Furthermore, if a company does frequently experience production emergencies, hiring the fastest coder is unlikely to address the root cause of these issues.

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>